 To prevent damage when flying, attach disassemble/reassemble instructions to the power wheelchair as certain pieces may need to be taken apart for easier transportation.
 Also, provide a note for baggage handlers politely telling them to treat it carefully as your power wheelchair is essentially your legs.
 You can also take a picture of it before the flight so you’ll have proof of its pre-flight condition.

 If one speaks to an airline ahead of time, it may be possible to arrange for employees experienced with power wheelchair users to offer assistance at any layovers on one’s itinerary.
 This is often valuable because, due to the size of many modern international airports, it can be difficult for individuals using power chairs to get from one gate to another distant one in time for a connecting flight.

 Transportation at the Destination

-To reduce stress as much as possible after arrival at the destination, passengers may wish arrange transportation ahead of time.
+To reduce stress as much as possible after arrival at the destination, passengers may wish to arrange transportation ahead of time.
 To save the most money, one may want to take advantage of public transportation if it is available.
-If taxis are an option, passengers can arrange ahead of time to have a convenient cab company pick them up so they don’t have to rush at their destination to find a taxi equipped for customers in power chairs.
+If taxis are an option, passengers can arrange ahead of time to have a convenient cab company pick them up so they don’t have to rush to their destination to find a taxi equipped for customers in power chairs.
 Finally, many companies offer specialized transport for disabled travelers, including disability scooter users.

 Clearly, adult users of electric scooters and wheelchairs don\’t have any significant reason to forgo air travel.
-By taking these steps to prepare a trip beforehand, any flight is sure to go smoothly from start to finish.
+By taking these steps to prepare for a trip beforehand, any flight is sure to go smoothly from start to finish.